sulaiman001221/github-dependency-checker/README.md

 ## ⚙️ How It Works

-1. User enters a GitHub repository URL (e.g. `https://github.com/user/project-name`)
+1. User enters a GitHub repository URL (e.g., `https://github.com/user/project-name`)
 2. The app uses GitHub's REST API to fetch the `package.json` file
 3. The `dependencies` and `devDependencies` are extracted
 4. Each dependency is checked against the npm registry